ginolhac/mapDamage/README.md

  - Stats\_out\_MCMC\_trace.jpeg, picture that displays values contained in Stats\_out\_MCMC\_iter.csv
  - Stats\_out\_MCMC\_iter\_summ\_stat.csv, summary statistics for the 4 damage parameters and log(likelihood)
  - Stats\_out\_post\_pred.pdf, superposition of real misincorporation patterns and fitted model
- - Stats\_out\_MCMC\_correct\_prob.csv, probalities of T and A to be damage-related according to read positions
+ - Stats\_out\_MCMC\_correct\_prob.csv, probabilities of T and A to be damage-related according to read positions
  - Rescaled BAM file, where damage-related bases have downscaled quality scores.
+See supplementary information for complete description.

 Usage